equalitie/Caislean/doc/security.md

 Among these, the private keys are particularly sensitive and must be protected on the local machine used by the server administrator.
 For this reason, their creation is left to the administrator, to make sure that their location is clearly known and that a passphrase is provided.

-The `tls` role documentation provides the necessary commands to create and securely store theses files, and the `tls/` directory at the root of the repository can be used as empty TLS CA tree, as it notably contains a pre-configured `openssl.cnf` file.
+The `tls` role documentation provides the necessary commands to create and securely store theses files, and it is advised to use the `tls/` directory at the root of the repository as an empty TLS CA tree, as it notably contains a pre-configured `openssl.cnf` file.

 The CA public certificate, the server certificate and private key and the Diffie-Hellmann parameters are pushed to the server by the `tls` role.
 These